pskowronek/Lightning-camera-trigger/README.md

 - the lightning sensor module
   - must not be too close to Arduino or OLED
-  - far away from connectors/cabales
+  - far away from connectors/cables
-  - must not have metalic surface underneath
+  - must not have metallic surface underneath
   - requires stable and nicely filtered power supply, otherwise false alarms may occur, especially if arduino/oled is close by

 ## License

-The code is licensed under Apache Licence 2.0, pictures under Creative Commons BY-NC.
+The code is licensed under Apache License 2.0, pictures under Creative Commons BY-NC.

 ## Authors